jasonelle/jasonette-old-blog/_posts/2017-02-05-functional-programming-in-json.md

 This is where `$lambda` comes in.

 `$lambda` is the latest new addition to Jasonette.
-It's a special purpose action whose sole purpose is to trigger another action.
+It's an action whose sole purpose is to trigger another action.
 Unlike other actions which actually do something on their own, $lambda only functions as a mediator that

 1. Executes another action
 2. Waits for it to return